Professional Internships for BCH Students

 CIPS (the Canadian Information Processing Society) has very rigorous standards concerning the application of student work experience towards ISP (Information Systems Professional) certification.
 In general, they treat co-op work as educational content.
 However, the length of our internship placements affords our students an opportunity to acquire professional experience that may qualify, when considered on an individual basis.

-I registered for an internship last year, but
+- I registered for an internship last year, but did not

-did not get one.
-Do I have to
+get one.
+Do I have to register again?

 No, you only need to register once.
 Career Services retains your registration record.

-How do I keep in touch while I'm
+- How do I keep in touch while I'm away from

-Can I do an internship if I'm not a BCH student?
+- Can I do an internship if I'm not a BCH

-Arts and Science students registered in other Honours degree plans (such as COCA-P-BAH) may be eligible to do a conventional Queen's Undergraduate Internship.
+Arts and Science students registered in other Honours degree plans (such as COCA-P-BAH) may be eligible to do a conventional QUIP internship.
+However, eligibility for a Professional Internship in Computing requires registration in a Bachelor of Computing (Honours) plan (code BCH).

 Past Internship Placements: